brown-cs181-fall22/brown-cs181-fall22/index.md

   },
 ]
 ---
-notes for harshini  + lizzy: update the link for collab policy after it is updated actually update all the links

 The aim of this course is to provide an introduction to computational molecular biology.
 The course is organized into six chapters:

 1. Sequence Alignment